Skip links

 STEM Challenge for Surrey girls

-Every girl who takes part receives a Soroptimist International certificate of achievement.
-The winning schools each receive £250 and each girl in the winning teams £30.
+Every girl who took part received a Soroptimist International certificate of achievement.
+The winning schools each received £250 and each girl in the winning teams £30.

 Our support for this project links into Sustainable Development Goal 5: Achieve gender equality and empower all women and girls; and Goal 9: Build resilient infrastructure, promote inclusive and sustainable industralisation and foster innovation.
 It also corresponds to the overall Sustainable Development Goal of eradicating poverty.